 The UKCAT is an aptitude exam and is designed to measure innate cognitive abilities in addition to individuals' judgement regarding situations encountered in a target role.
-It is not an exam that measures student achievement and therefore it does not contain any curriculum or science content.
+It does not measure student achievement and therefore it does not contain any curriculum or science content.

-The 2015 exam contained one SJT subtest and four cognitive subtests: VR, QR, AR and DA.
-All subtests contain both operational (scored) and pretest (unscored) items.
-Regular candidates are given 120 minutes to answer a total of 231 items from the five subtests.
-Candidates with special educational needs (SEN) are allotted 150 minutes for the entire exam.

-Prior to taking the UKCAT exam, candidates are provided access to the UKCAT website for detailed instructions and examples from all subtests.

-The design of the exam is shown in Table 1 below.
+The 2016 exam contained one SJT subtest and three scored cognitive subtests: VR, QR and AR.
+All sections contained both operational (scored) and pretest (unscored) items.
+In addition, a pilot DM form was administered but as this was a pilot, no score was issued and the data collected will be used to inform future test windows.
+Candidates were given 120 minutes to answer a total of 233 items from the five subtests.
+Candidates with special educational needs (SEN) were allotted 150 minutes for the entire exam.
+Prior to taking the UKCAT exam, candidates had access to the UKCAT website for detailed instructions and examples from all subtests.
+The design of the exam is shown in Table 1.